 History buffs should not miss visiting Matsumoto-jo, and everyone should go for the view of the surrounding mountains from the top floor.

-This street is a hop, skip, and a jump away from Matsumoto Castle.
+This street is a hop, skip, and jump away from Matsumoto Castle.
 Also known as Frog Street, it is lined with souvenir shops, snack stands, a few cafes and restaurants, a cotton candy machine, and an antique shop with an assortment of bric-a-brac verging on junk.

 As befits its nickname, there are plenty of frog-themed goods to be found.
 It’s a nice road to walk along on your way to the next destination.